ChristophKirst/ClearMapUnstable/GIT.md

 plain user:

-  * in terminal in the StemCellTracker directory execute
+  * in terminal in the iDisco directory execute

       `git pull`